sergeyk/sergeyk.github.com/_posts/2013-11-14-recognizing-image-style.md

 |
     The style of an image plays a significant role in how it is viewed, but has received little attention in computer vision research.
     We present two novel datasets of image style: 55K Flickr photographs and 85K paintings.
-    Our approach shows excellent classification performance on both datasets.
+    Our approach, based on convolutional nets, shows excellent classification performance on both datasets.

 publications_abstract:
 >